JOJ0/joj0.github.io/_posts/2018-11-3-charger-tape.md

 If you have a look on pages 12 and 13 in the [LM317 datasheet](http://www.ti.com/lit/ds/symlink/lm317.pdf) you will find examples for current and voltage limiting circuits that look almost identical to SgtWookies design.
 His circuit is basically a combination of two examples.
 Well done!

 This is my final customized version.
-The 120k resistor limits charging current to 6mA, being even more healthy for my batteries:
+The 120k resistor R1 configures LM317_1 to limit charging current to 6mA, being even more healthy for my batteries than the discussed 8mA:

 <div class="clearfix">
-{% include figure.html filename='/images/2018-11-3-charger-tape/ChrgTpSchem-01.jpg' alt_text='' caption='' width="100%" float="left" %}
+{% include thumb.html filename='/images/2018-11-3-charger-tape/ChrgTpSchem-02.jpg' alt_text='' caption='' width="100%" float="left" thumb="off" %}
 </div>

 ### Some theory for the geeks